 'And We certainly sent Musa with Our signs, [saying], "Bring out your people from layers of darkness into the light and remind them of the days of Allah".
 Indeed in that are surely signs for everyone who is patient and grateful'.
 [Qur'an, 14:5]

-Today (22nd June 2020) marks the first day of Dhul Qa'dah, one of the divinely ordained sacred months.
-In this article, we'll discuss why Dhul Qa'dah is special in Islam, its historical significance, its characteristics and benefits, tips for maximising your rewards, and why it's important to keep track of the Islamic year.
+Sunday 21st May 2023 will most likely mark the first day of Dhul-Qa'dah, one of the divinely ordained sacred months.
+In this article, we'll discuss why Dhul-Qa'dah is special in Islam, its historical significance, its characteristics and benefits, tips for maximising your rewards, and why it's important to keep track of the Islamic year.
 Happy reading!

 'Indeed, the number of months with Allah is twelve [lunar] months in the register of Allah [from] the day He created the heavens and the earth; of these, four are sacred.
 That is the correct religion, so do not wrong yourselves during them…’ [Qur’an, 9:36]

-Thus, Dhul Qa'dah is an elite month simply because Allah has chosen it to be so.
+Thus, Dhul-Qa'dah is an elite month simply because Allah (swt) has chosen it to be so.
 As He says in the Qur'an, 'And your Lord creates what He wills and chooses; not for them was the choice.
 Exalted is Allah and high above what they associate with Him'.
 [Qur'an, 28:68]

 Rajab, meanwhile, is the seventh month of the Hijri calendar and is also a sacred month.
 Historically, this was so people could perform ’Umrah in Rajab if they wanted to.